 Gingivitis is an oral health issue that causes inflamed and sometimes bleeding gums.
-Gingivitis in dogs is one of the most common diseases, with a estimated prevalence being around 50–70% (Harvey, et al. 1995).
+Gingivitis in dogs is one of the most common diseases, with an estimated prevalence being around 50–70% (Harvey, et al. 1995).
 These types of oral conditions in dogs are best prevented by mitigating the levels of tartar and plaque in the mouth.
-It's important not only for the sake of your pup's overall health, but also because these oral bacteria can transfer to humans too (Yamasaki, et al. 2012).
+It's important not only for the sake of your pup's overall health but also because these oral bacteria can transfer to humans too (Yamasaki, et al. 2012).

 It's normal for plaque to form on canine's teeth – this is the result of food and sugar residuals being left behind after ingestion.
-These food remnants react with naturally-occurring bacteria and enzymes in the mouth to form plaque, seen and felt as a slimy film over the teeth and tongue.
-At this point, dog's teeth must be cleaned to avoid further complications.
+These food remnants react with naturally-occurring bacteria and enzymes in the mouth to form plaque, seen and felt like a slimy film over the teeth and tongue.
+At this point, the dog's teeth must be cleaned to avoid further complications.